vsingh55/3-tier-Architecture-Deployment-across-Multiple-Environments/README.md

-# YelpCamp-Deploy-Trio-Local-Container-Azure
+# 3-tier-Architecture-Deployment-across-Multiple-Environments
-YelpCamp Deploy Trio is a comprehensive DevOps project demonstrating the deployment of the YelpCamp application across various environments.
+This is a comprehensive DevOps project demonstrating the deployment of the YelpCamp(3-tier architecture) application across various environments.
 The project includes setting up a three-tier deployment process covering local, containerized, and Azure Kubernetes Service (AKS) environments.

 ## Introduction

 YelpCamp is a full-stack web application designed for campground reviews.
-YelpCamp Deploy Trio project focuses on setting up a robust deployment pipeline for YelpCamp, ensuring reliability, scalability, and maintainability across different environments.
+This project focuses on setting up a robust deployment pipeline for YelpCamp, ensuring reliability, scalability, and maintainability across different environments.

 ## Features